School of Peace Studies

 Books & Book Chapters

 Carpenter Ami, (2013).
 Community Resilience to Sectarian Violence in Baghdad.
-New York: Springer Publishing, forthcoming 2013.
+New York: Springer Publishing

 Carpenter, Ami (2008).
 “Rendering Idea to Practice: Conflict Prevention and Development Assistance in Guatemala.”
 Dissertation, Copyright Carpenter 2008